Flouid/WaterSortAI/README.md

 Download the files and run the Makefile provided, make sure C++11 or later is installed on your computer.

 ## Usage
 The program works by taking the name of a text file containing the game state and ingesting it into data types it can use before running the analysis.
+It is important that each color be represented as a single word.
 Below is an example file l110.txt:

 ![image](https://user-images.githubusercontent.com/17460504/110222671-e6af1380-7ea1-11eb-9127-c215f04ac32d.png)